 Retail spending is expected to jump 3.6% to 4% in November and December, up to $682 billion, reported the National Retail Federation.
 And in 2016, the average person planned to spend over $900 during the holiday season, according to American Research Group.

 Between the holiday ham and toys for the kids, end-of-the-year spending can blow any devoted saver’s budget.
-Here are 40 ways to trim the fat from your spending this holiday — without making you look like a Grinch.
+Here are 40 ways to cut down on spending and make this holiday season (financially) stress-free.

 Create a Spending Budget